-In single-head mode, up to 80 ports can be used either as input or as output ports depending on the components and equipment.
+In single-head mode, up to 288 ports can be used either as input or as output ports depending on the components and equipment.
 Non-blocking access is available to all users, i.e. user access is not limited by the activities of another user.

-If a single-head console is used, it is also possible to access a dual-head or quad-head computer, but control is only possible at monitor 1.
+If a single-head console is used, it is possible to access dual-head or quad-head computers, but control is only possible at monitor 1.